The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/13-react-express-auth-overview.md

 PG_CONNECTION_STRING=''
 ```

 Remember, these values are used in the Knex configuration file `server/knexfile.js`.
-Pay attention to how the `connection` configuration is set:
+Pay attention to how the `connection` configuration is set, :

 ```js
 module.exports = {